 I wonder if modelling makes a difference, with learning coming from how significant adults in our lives treated themselves.
 If I had to guess about my parents, I’d say that my weak self-critic matches up pretty closely with my mom.
-My dad probably as a bit stronger self-critic, but I would guess not significantly so.
+My dad probably has a bit stronger self-critic, but I would guess not significantly so.
 My grandma was a significant figure in my childhood, and she was a strong model of accepting that it’s okay to make mistakes.

-Perhaps part of why I don’t self-criticize as part of my depression is that I tend to get slow brain.
-It seems like that’s less common than people getting faster brain that’s busy with ruminating, worrying, anxiety, and the like.
+Perhaps part of why I don’t self-criticize as part of my depression is that my brain speed tends to slow down.
+It seems like that’s less common than people getting fast brain that’s busy with ruminating, worrying, anxiety, and the like.
 I don’t have a lot of brainpower to go around, so I budget it carefully.
 If I tried to fit self-flagellation in, I’d be pretty much comatose the rest of the time, but for people with busier brains, I can see the inner critic getting a lot more fuel.

 Does the inner critic serve a purpose?

 Let’s consider the question of whether the inner critic serves a purpose in terms of your best friend.
 Would you want them to have a strong self-critic?
 Do you think that they’re the person you know and care about because they’ve been heeding what their inner critic has to say?

 Let’s also consider it in terms of being a “good person.”
 The Dalai Lama seems like a pretty obvious example of a good person.
 Did he get there by listening to his inner critic?
-Or did he come to be the person he is by ignoring or shifting his focus elsewhere?
+Or did he come to be the person he is by ignoring it or shifting his focus elsewhere?